WPCV/wpcv-tax-field-sync/README.md

 * [CiviCRM Profile Sync](https://wordpress.org/plugins/civicrm-wp-profile-sync/)
 * [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) (preferably [ACF Pro](https://www.advancedcustomfields.com/pro/))

 *Custom Field Taxonomy Sync* is also compatible with [CiviCRM Event Organiser](https://github.com/christianwach/civicrm-event-organiser).
 You will need version 0.7.2 or greater.
+For the moment, you will also need CiviCRM Profile Sync and Advanced Custom Fields for sync to take place.

 This plugin also requires the following patch to CiviCRM: